unimarkup/specification/Frontend_Reference.md

 ### Referencing

-There are several possibilities to reference in Unimarkup.
+There are several reference variations in Unimarkup.

 **Type:**